BookishLang/Bookish/README.md

 ```
 - Errors in the code which were undetected
-- Low-end hardware (Which the IDE depends on, so if it's bad, it will be slower)
+- Low-end hardware (Speed depends on hardware)
-- Code in the length range of 100,000 —— 1,000,000 lines (runtime will be extremely slow if the code is a repeated process)
+- Code in the length of over 1,000+ lines (repeated code slows down runtime as well)
 ```

 ## How it works